tomas-fryza/vhdl-course/Labs/02-logic/README.md

 | `B_equals_A_o`  | output | `std_logic` | B equals A |
 | `B_less_A_o`    | output | `std_logic` | B is less than A |

 In VHDL, define an [architecture](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Architecture) for a 2-bit binary comparator.
 The combination logic can be written using low-level operators (`and`, `or`, etc.) as in the previous laboratory exercise.
 However, it is more efficient to use a higher notation with [signal assignments](https://github.com/tomas-fryza/Digital-electronics-1/wiki/Signal-assignments).
-Use the assignment `when`,` else` to describe the three output functions, such as:
+Use the **conditional signal assignment** `when`,` else` (outside process) to describe the three output functions, such as:

 ```vhdl
 B_less_A_o   <= '1' when (b_i < a_i) else '0';